kriseax/IT-1040/file-demo-class/readme.md

 file_demo 1,2,3, each containing code as we progressed through the lesson, demonstrating different features of handling files in Python.

 **1 Text File**
-students.txt contains the data we read the file and processed.
+students.txt contains the data we read from the file and processed.